jaffarautomation/TDD-framework-POM-TestNG/README.md

 Classes created in "Page" package basically consist of "Page factory" and "Action Methods".
 Classes created in "Test" package calls the method created in from Page classes, which is loaded with TestNG annotation.

+Flow of process: Project is build upon "Maven", Using Selenium with JAVA binding, and Wrap with TDD framework using POM design pattern   				 				withTESTNG annotation.Extends report is used to generate the Reports.
+GIT is used for Source code management and integrated     				with JENKINS for triggering CI.

+Dependency Used : Selenium, TestNG, Extends report, Junit.

+Used Of TESTNG : a) Implemented ITestListener interface to capture the screenshot if any test method in class failed.
+                 b) Implemented

 Introduction